 The TI Arm® code generation tools support development of applications for TI Arm-based platforms featuring TI Arm Cortex-M and Cortex-R series devices.
 There are now two Arm C/C++ compiler toolchains available from TI:

 The TI Arm Clang C/C++ Compiler Tools replace the existing TI Arm C/C++ Compiler Tools.
-All future feature development will be done in the TI Arm Clang C/C++ Compiler Tools.
-The last armcl compiler toolchain release is v20.2.x.LTS, which will continue to be actively supported as long as necesaary.
+All new feature development will be done in the TI Arm Clang C/C++ Compiler Tools.
+The last feature release of the armcl compiler toolchain is v20.2.x.LTS, which will continue to be actively supported as long as necessary.
 However, only bug fixes will be provided in maintenance releases of v20.2.x.LTS of the armcl.

 Both toolchains can be used to compile and link C/C++ and assembly source files to build static executable applications.
 These applications can then be loaded and run on Arm Cortex-M and Cortex-R series devices.
 Depending on the device family you are using a specific compiler toolchain will be recommended.
 Please refer to the SDK for the device family for information on which toolchain to use.